Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 ### Tech Bankruptcy
 Tech bankruptcy happens when a team's technical debt grows to such an extent that they can't continue to function.
 The debt has balooned beyond management, and the team is unable to keep up the consistent payments to service it.
 Left unchecked, the team _will_ fail, projects _will_ crumble, and everyone _will_ be fairly miserable.

-The [Google Site Reliability Engineering (SRE) Book](sre) has a neat way of semi-objectively judging a team's tech-debt budget using SLOs.
+The [Google Site Reliability Engineering (SRE) Book][sre] has a neat way of semi-objectively judging a team's tech-debt budget using SLOs.
 In this scenario, when a team runs out of budget, all feature work stops and they have to service the debt _or_ lose SRE support.

 ### Aside: Your Currency is Time
 _Feel free to skip this part, it's just me nerding out on exact abstractions._